 There are different types of powers of the prime minister of India which he can use while his party is in the majority.

-As we know that three main pillars of the government are legislative, executive and judiciary.
+As we know the three main pillars of the government are legislative, executive and judiciary.

-- The PM can ask any of the ministers to give the resign to the president of India.
+• The PM can ask any of the ministers to resign to the president of India.

 Appointment powers

-The prime minister of India can advise the President of India for the appointment of different people.
+The prime minister of India can advise the President of India on the appointment of different people.
 He can advise the president for the appointment of:

 Legislative powers

-As we know that the prime minister is the head of the council of ministers, so if the prime minister resigns, then the council of ministers cannot make the decisions and it will be dissolved automatically.
+As we know the prime minister is the head of the Council of Ministers, so if the prime minister resigns, then the Council of Ministers cannot make decisions and it will be dissolved automatically.

 It is the prime minister of India who advises the president of India to call the Lok Sabha and Rajya Sabha for their sessions.